jannisborn/PennyMe/README.md

 PennyMe is an app to help with the collection of pressed pennies.
 Those neat coins that you can imprint with a picture of a tourist attraction if you turn the crank of the machine.

-PennyMe displays all machines worldwide on a map and displays detailed information about a machine upon selection.
+PennyMe displays all machines worldwide and displays detailed information about a machine upon selection.

 Tick off machines you visited to keep track of your collected pennies.
 Or mark a machine for a later visit.

 PennyMe also helps you to easily navigate to any machine.
 And it shows its address, a picture of the machine and other details.

+PennyMe relies on user contributions!
+Add new machines or report if anything has changed!